DSharpPlus/DSharpPlus/docs/articles/commands/text/custom_prefix_handler.md

 }
 ```

-On the surface, this is very similar to using the delegate method, with one important change: you can implement this interface.
-One may prefer this approach as opposed to setting the `PrefixResolver` property because implementing the interface allows you to participate in dependency injection.
+On the surface, this is very similar to setting the delegate property, however implementing the interface allows you to participate in dependency injection.

 A common scenario is using a database to retrieve a per-server prefix.
 Here's an example of how you can implement the `IPrefixResolver` interface: